 Ryan was a three-year starter at third base and two-time captain under Coach Ron Atkins at the University of Richmond.
 He once tied a school record with seven RBI in a game against Radford and was a key contributor to a Spiders team that set a then-school record with 43 wins and reached the NCAA Tournament in 1995.
 In 164 career games, Ryan totaled 165 hits, battling just under .300 and driving in more than 85 runs in his career.
 He also was named a Colonial Athletic Association Scholar Athlete for 1995-96.

-Ryan is President of the Board of the Down Syndrome Association of Greater Richmond.
-He also has served on the advisory board of The Salvation Army Central Virginia Area Command for about 10 years and is the immediate past chair.
-He also serves on the board of Commonwealth Community Trust and has volunteered as a soccer and basketball coach at the Tuckahoe YMCA.
+Ryan is a former President of the Board of the Down Syndrome Association of Greater Richmond and The Salvation Army Central Virginia Area Command – he has served on The Salvation Army advisory board more 12 years.
+He also serves on the board of Commonwealth Community Trust and has volunteered as a soccer and basketball coach at the Tuckahoe YMCA and as a baseball coach at Tuckahoe Little League and RBA West.
 Ryan was named one of Style Weekly’s Top 40 under 40 in 2011 for making a difference in the Richmond community.
 He and his wife have three children and reside in Henrico County.